meilisearch/documentation/learn/advanced/asynchronous_operations.md

 What happens to an asynchronous operation when Meilisearch is terminated changes depending on the request's `status`:

-- `enqueued`: the task will remain enqueued and will be processed as usual once is restarted
+- `enqueued`: the task will remain enqueued and will be processed as usual once Meilisearch has been restarted
 - `processing`: there will be no consequences, since no part of the task has been committed to the database.
-After restarting, will treat the task as `enqueued`
+After restarting, the task will be treated as `enqueued`
 - `succeeded`: there will be no data loss since the request was successfully completed
 - `failed`: the task failed and nothing has been altered in the database